The Crooked Treehouse

 53 minutes

 Now that The Welsh Detective is a part of Torchwood, she has to use one of their sciencey toys to resurrect a dead former teammate to solve a series of grisly murders that all seem to involve Retcon.
-Somebody done Fucked Up.
+Somebody done Messed Up.

 Episode 3: Smith & Jones